Skip to main content

 7. Useful beyond calibration periods.
 Embed innovators and norming agents.
 Strategic and response function.

-This page titled 3.3: Land Use Forecasting is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by David Levinson et al. (Wikipedia) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.3: Land Use Forecasting is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by David Levinson et al. (Wikipedia) via source content that was edited to the style and standards of the LibreTexts platform.